Introduction

 Key Findings

 Existing research covered AI dependency but not group coordination.
-I proposed a student survey to identify these gaps reciving 50 participants
+I proposed a student survey to identify these gaps, receiving 50 participants

 Communication exists, but understanding does not